-In the USA, veterinarians estimate that 800,000 of the more than 80 million cats suffer from acute or chronic asthma.
+In the USA, veterinarians estimate that 800,000 of the more than 80 million cats suffer from acute or chronic asthma1.
 This condition is incurable, but veterinary research is making progress in treating it effectively.

 Asthma attacks can be unpleasant and uncomfortable for your cat and stressful for you, prompting you to seek treatment.
 Naturally, the cost is a factor in choosing to treat any condition in your pet and may determine what treatment options you pursue.
+If the treatment your vet recommends is corticosteroids, each tablet will cost approximately $0.16-$0.29, and if you use an inhaler for your cat, each use can cost $4.10.
+The total treatment cost will depend on the dosage your vet recommends and any additional tests that are required.

-What is Cat Asthma?
+What Is Cat Asthma?

 Asthma can be severe, with attacks that rarely occur and don’t interfere with your cat’s quality of life or significant attacks that may be life-threatening.
 In severe or life-threatening attacks, the restriction of breathing can cause possibly deadly oxygen deprivation.
 This constitutes an emergency.